-Old Chester Court House, Chester PA
+Old Chester Court House, Chester, Pennsylvania

 History of Delaware County Chapter DAR

 On October 19, 1894, just three years and eight days after the formation of the National Society, Delaware County Chapter was organized by Mrs. James Watts Mercur of Wallingford.
 Ms. Mercur who felt there was a need for a chapter in the county, called a number of ladies together.
 Some of these ladies had already been admitted to membership in Philadelphia and nearby chapters.
-They decided to ask for a charter which was issued dated October 22, 1894, making the Chapter number 15 in the State of Pennsylvania and number 97 in the Nation.
+They decided to ask for a charter which was issued dated October 22, 1894, making the chapter number 15 in the state of Pennsylvania and number 97 in the nation.

 The group met at the home of Mrs. Mercur.
-The first officers were: Regent, Mrs. Mercur; Secretary, Mrs. Price Wetherill Janeway; Treasurer, Miss Eliza S. Leiper (Mrs. Thomas Kane); Registrar, Mrs. Louis K. Lodge.
-These officers, along with three other members, constituted the “Committee of Safety” which transacted the business of the Chapter.
-A First and Second Regent, Chaplain, Corresponding Secretary and Historian were later added to the list of officers.
+The first officers were: regent, Mrs. Mercur; secretary, Mrs. Price Wetherill Janeway; treasurer, Miss Eliza S. Leiper (Mrs. Thomas Kane); registrar, Mrs. Louis K. Lodge.
+These officers, along with three other members, constituted the “Committee of Safety” which transacted the business of the chapter.
+A first and second regent, chaplain, corresponding secretary, and historian were later added to the list of officers.
 Others in the group were: Miss Natalie Remy Stacey, Miss Helene Denis, Miss Ellen Lott Denis, Miss Mary Lewis (Mrs. Charles S. Jack), Mrs. Charles Wilson (Mrs. Percy Wilcox), Mrs. George Lewis, Mrs. W. H. H. Robinson (Mrs. Herman Hilprecht).
-These women were the Charter Members of the Chapter.
+These women were the charter members of the chapter.

 Papers were sent to Washington, D.C.
-The first to be returned marked “Examined and Accepted” were those for Mrs. Mary Crozer Page of Upland, Mrs. Sarah DuBois Mowry of Chester and Miss Lucy Brooks Price (Mrs. L. H. Mutchler) of Media.
+The first to be returned marked “Examined and Accepted” were those for Mrs. Mary Crozer Page of Upland, Mrs. Sarah DuBois Mowry of Chester, and Miss Lucy Brooks Price (Mrs. L. H. Mutchler) of Media.

-At an early meeting in 1895, Miss Leiper was instructed to obtain a private yacht for the use of the Chapter on July Fourth to visit places along the Delaware River.
+At an early meeting in 1895, Miss Leiper was instructed to obtain a private yacht for the use of the chapter on July Fourth to visit places along the Delaware River.
 Miss Leiper reported the yacht would cost fifty dollars for the day.
 It was resolved “it would be best not to engage it.”
 It was then voted to send five dollars toward the statue on the Women’s Building at the Atlanta Exposition.

-Late in the 1890’s a gala luncheon was held at the Acorn Club in Philadelphia to celebrate the growth of the Chapter.
+Late in the 1890s a gala luncheon was held at the Acorn Club in Philadelphia to celebrate the growth of the chapter.
 Many pilgrimages – always an annual one – were made to historic places.
-These trips by carriage and stage, trolleys and trains were made to Germantown, Norristown, Brandywine, Bartram’s Gardens, Valley Forge, and many other places.
+These trips by carriage and stage, trolleys, and trains were made to Germantown, Norristown, Brandywine, Bartram’s Gardens, Valley Forge, and many other places.
 Often horses and carriages were bedecked with flags making a gala appearance.
 Papers were written on these trips.

 Historical papers written and read by members constituted the entertainment at most meetings.
-Revolutionary relics and curios were exhibited at many meetings.
-Occasionally, a speaker was asked to address the Chapter on Colonial and Revolutionary subjects.
-The Spanish American War found the Chapter ready to give assistance.
+Revolutionary War relics and curios were exhibited at many meetings.
+Occasionally, a speaker was asked to address the chapter on Colonial and Revolutionary subjects.
+The Spanish American War found the chapter ready to give assistance.
 A donation was made to the Club Room in Manila for American soldiers.
 A sewing committee was started which shipped, via New York, a large box containing an assortment of pajamas, bandages, and other needed articles for the sick and wounded soldiers at Santiago.
 Donations were given toward the statues of Lafayette and Washington erected in Paris.

-During World War II, while Mrs. Lloyd Goman was Regent, the Blood Plasma project sponsored by the National Society was supported one hundred percent.
+During World War II, while Mrs. Lloyd Goman was regent, the Blood Plasma project sponsored by the National Society was supported one hundred percent.
 A large benefit held at The Springhaven Club for this cause was a huge success.
 Contributions and thousands of hours were given by members through the Red Cross, Emergency Aid, Navy League, and other organizations.
-Buddy Bags were filed and sent to the men in the service with special gifts going to the men at Christmas time.
-When the State sponsored an L.C.I., Mrs. Gorman urged the members to be responsible for the needs of the crew.
+“Buddy Bags” were filed and sent to the men in the service with special gifts going to the men at Christmas time.
+When the State sponsored an L.C.I., Mrs. Goman urged the members to be responsible for the needs of the crew.
 A motion picture projector was purchased and sent for their use.
-Locally the Chapter assisted in entertaining convalescent servicemen at the Swarthmore Naval Annex, the Philadelphia Naval Base Hospital and Valley Forge Hospital.
-The Chapter has always given great support to our service men and women.
+Locally the chapter assisted in entertaining convalescent servicemen at the Swarthmore Naval Annex, the Philadelphia Naval Base Hospital, and Valley Forge Hospital.
+The chapter has always given great support to our service men and women.

-Markers were later placed on many of the places visited by the Chapter.
+Markers were later placed on many of the places visited by the chapter.
 Many historical places which might have been forgotten were marked with plaques.
 Among those marked were the Washington House and the Steamboat Hotel (both the Colonial period and since torn down).
 It is reported that Washington stayed at the Washington House several times when traveling from Mount Vernon to Philadelphia.

-One of the historical places marked by the Chapter was the Old Colonial Court House in Chester.
-The Court House was started in 1724 and finished in 1725.
+One of the historical places marked by the chapter was the “Old Colonial Court House” in Chester.
+The courthouse was started in 1724 and finished in 1725.
 The old stone building, located between Fourth and Fifth Streets on Avenue of the States, is said to be the oldest public building in continuous use in the United States.
-In a letter to the Chester City Council dated April 21, 1917, Senator William C. Sproul made a proposal to the Council.
-He would, at his own expense, restore the Old Court House to its original lines.
+In a letter to the Chester City Council dated April 21, 1917, Senator William C. Sproul made a proposal to the council.
+He would, at his own expense, restore the “Old Court House” to its original lines.
 He would then turn it over to the City of Chester, which must pledge to maintain the building for public use forever.
-The restoration of the Court House took about two years.
+The restoration of the courthouse took about two years.
 The ceremony returning the building took place on December 4, 1920.
 Senator Sproul was then Governor Sproul.
-The keys were given to the City and after the Governor’s address, agreements authorized in Ordinances, Resolutions, and Agreements of the City of Chester; Volume 6, 1920-1925, Number 54; 1920 were given to the Delaware County Chapter and the Delaware County Historical Society.
+The keys were given to the city and after the governor’s address, agreements authorized in Ordinances, Resolutions, and Agreements of the City of Chester; Volume 6, 1920-1925, Number 54; 1920 were given to the Delaware County Chapter and the Delaware County Historical Society.

-The Chapter was granted use of the Petit Jury Room on the second floor.
+The chapter was granted use of the Petit Jury Room on the second floor.
 The room was to be furnished as nearly as possible to the early specifications.
-The Chapter purchased six chairs similar to those listed in the original contract.
-They also found andirons, shovel and tongs.
-For a time the Court House served as the meeting place for the Chapter.
+The chapter purchased six chairs similar to those listed in the original contract.
+They also found andirons, shovel, and tongs.
+For a time the courthouse served as the meeting place for the chapter.

-The official address of the Chapter was Media.
+The official address of the chapter was Media.
 During the regime of Mrs. Henry J. Weiland it was changed to the Old Colonial Court House in Chester.
 In 2013 the official address returned to Media.

-As the years passed, little or nothing was done to keep the Court House in good condition.
-Letters were sent to the Mayor of Chester and the City Council urging them to restore the building and to assume their responsibility in this project.
-The Commonwealth finally came in and assumed the responsibility for the restoration of the building.
+As the years passed, little or nothing was done to keep the courthouse in good condition.
+Letters were sent to the mayor of Chester and the city council urging them to restore the building and to assume their responsibility in this project.
+The commonwealth finally came in and assumed the responsibility for the restoration of the building.
 The contents of the Petit Jury Room were moved in 1967 to the headquarters of the Delaware County Historical Society at Widener College.

 During the administration of Mrs. Donald Spicer, President General from 1971-1974, the National Society gave a “Gift to the Nation” by furnishing the second floor at Independence Hall.
 At this time the andirons, shovel, tongs, and a fireback marked George III were given for use in the Governor’s Room.
 The Delaware Valley ladder-back chairs were given at the same time and can be found in the Amory Room there.
 This gift was valued at $7,300.
 A Windsor chair was placed in Congress Hall.